-Socially-responsible mutual funds should use social/ethical screens that seek out companies that do not foster or encourage exploitation, injustice, or inequalities among human beings and human beings as they relate to the natural environment.
+SR/SI/ESG mutual funds should use social/ethical screens that seek out companies that do not foster or encourage exploitation, injustice, or inequalities among human beings and human beings as they relate to the natural environment.
 Such mutual funds should both avoid offensive investments and seek out positive investments that enhance the quality of life in the community, workplace, society, and international context.

 Funding of Specific Society Projects.
-Investments in socially-responsible equities and fixed-income assets should be made to maximize the positive social impact of the Society’s reserves.
+Investments in SR/SI/ESG equities and fixed-income assets should be made to maximize the positive social impact of the Society’s reserves.
 Such investments should seek to ameliorate existing social problems such as improving the quality of life among the economically and/or socially disadvantaged.

-Investment in short-term, socially-responsible cash equivalents is allowed to provide adequate liquidity for investment reserves and current operations and from time to time to serve as mutual fund, equity, and fixed-income substitutes for defensive purposes in adverse investment conditions.
+Investment in short-term, SR/SI/ESG cash equivalents is allowed to provide adequate liquidity for investment reserves and current operations and from time to time to serve as mutual fund, equity, and fixed-income substitutes for defensive purposes in adverse investment conditions.

-Performance of socially-responsible equities, fixed-income assets, and cash equivalents will be made relative to the rate of inflation.
+Performance of SR/SI/ESG equities, fixed-income assets, and cash equivalents will be made relative to the rate of inflation.
 The investment objective is for these investments to equal or exceed the rate of inflation as measured by the Consumer Price Index.

 Proxy Voting Policy

-The Executive Officer of the Society, in consultation with the Treasurer and Budget, Finance, and Audit Committee, will vote all proxies for the Society.
+The Executive Officer of the Society, in consultation with the Treasurer and the Budget, Finance, and Audit Committee, will vote all proxies for the Society.